bprinty/sublime-execute-mode/README.md

-sublime-execution-mode
+sublime-execute-mode
 ======

-Wouldn't you love to use vim execution mode in sublime?
+Wouldn't you love to use vim execute mode in sublime?
 Well now you can!

 Status